 Construction Debris, Drywall, Lumber Acceptance

-Our roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Everything is sorted at the Boise transfer station to maximize recovery—a process aligned with EPA construction debris recycling guidance.
-Many crews on long-term projects manage this via commercial recurring hauling agreements to keep the site clear and the workflow moving steadily.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals — and everything is sorted at the Boise transfer station to maximize recovery.
+Contractors on recurring jobs often set up commercial recurring hauling agreements, and we recommend checking EPA construction debris recycling guidance; this process keeps our container usage efficient for everyone.

 • Framing lumber and offcuts